sameersundrani/Math104FinalProject/README.md

 -Math 104 Final Project.ipynb (Jupyter notebook with all models)

--Nigeria_Project_RCode.Rmd (RStudio notebook for preprocessing - note that Individual Recode file is not available for distribution outside of our group.
+-NigeriaDatasetCleaning.Rmd (RStudio notebook for preprocessing - note that Individual Recode file is not available for distribution outside of our group.
 For more information on this or to access the raw DHS data, apply for an account at https://dhsprogram.com.
 We use Nigeria's IR 2018.

 Contact sundrani@stanford.edu with any questions!